 Job Market Paper

-This paper examines the agricultural origins of collectivist cultures that emphasize group conformity over individual autonomy.
-In line with the hypothesis that collaboration within groups in pre-industrial agriculture favored the emergence of collectivism, I find that societies whose ancestors practiced irrigation agriculture are more collectivist today.
-The positive effect of irrigation on contemporary collectivist norms holds across countries, sub-national districts within countries, and migrants.
+This paper examines the origins of collectivist cultures that emphasize group conformity over individual autonomy.
+In line with the hypothesis that collaboration within groups in pre-industrial agriculture favored the emergence of collectivism, I find that societies whose ancestors jointly practiced irrigation agriculture have stronger collectivist norms today.
+The positive effect of irrigation on contemporary collectivism holds across countries, sub-national districts within countries, and migrants.
 For causal identification, I instrument the historical adoption of irrigation by its geographic suitability.
 Furthermore, this paper establishes that, by favoring conformity, irrigation agriculture has contributed to the global divergence of technology.
 I document (i) a negative effect of traditional irrigation agriculture on contemporary innovativeness of countries, cities, and migrants; (ii) a positive effect on selection into routine-intensive occupations; and (iii) that the initial technological advantage of irrigation societies was reversed after 1500.

 Economic Growth, Lecture, University of Lausanne, Spring 2016, 2017.

 Department of Economics